ant6n/ant6n-blog/content/blog/2017-01-11-trap-tracing-inject.md

 ```

 If we want to use `LD_PRELOAD` to inject the tracer, we have to find
 some dynamic library function this program is calling.
-And it should be
+And it should
-as early in the program as possible.
-In the program we don't make any
+be as early in the program as possible, and should be ideally called
+by any program.
+In our example program we don't make any explicit
-explicit calls, but may there's some setup code?
+library calls, but may there's still some setup code?
 Let's just check what
 the program uses using `nm -D`:

 ```